aje220/OptiMOBO/README.md

 ![ScalarisationContours](docs/media/scalarisations.png "Contours of the scalarisation functions, in 2D.")

 #### Utility Functions
-Aside from the algorithms and scalarisations themselves this package includes implementations of useful functions for example:
+Aside from the algorithms and scalarisations themselves this package includes implementations of useful functions.
+They are found in the util_functions file and include:
 * **WFG:** A function to calculate the hypervolume of a set of objective vectors.
 * **Exclusive Hypervolume** Calculate the exclusive hypervolume of an objective vector.
 * **Inclusive Hypervolume** Calculate the inclusive hypervolume of an objective vector.